Residence permit - skilled workers with vocational training

 Course description

-If you come from a third country ( not the EU, Norway, Iceland, Liechtenstein or Switzerland) and would like to work in Germany, you will generally need a visa.
-This must be applied for at the German diplomatic mission abroad.
+Visa procedures: If you are from a third country (i.e. not the EU, Norway, Iceland, Liechtenstein or Switzerland) and wish to work in Germany, you will generally require a visa.
+You must apply for this at a German diplomatic mission abroad.

-Citizens of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland and the United States of America do not require a visa.
+Nationals of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland, and the United States of America do not require a visa.

-You must first register your residence at the Citizens Office.
+After arrival You must first register your residence at the Citizens’ Office.

-Apply for your residence permit before your visa or residence permit expires.
-If you can enter Germany without a visa for this purpose, you must apply for a residence permit at the Immigration and Naturalisation Service Office within 90 days of your entry.
+Application and appointment: Apply for your residence permit before your visa or residence permit expires.
+If you are able to enter the country visa-free for this purpose, you must apply for a residence permit at the Immigration and Naturalisation Service within 90 days of your arrival.
+Please submit the application form and the required documents online or by post.
+Once your application has been assessed, we will contact you to arrange an appointment for a face-to-face interview.

-The residence permit is valid for four years or for the duration of the employment or work permit, if this is shorter.
+Period of validity The residence permit is valid for four years or for the duration of your employment or work permit, whichever is shorter.

 Prerequisites